nanos/FediFetcher/docs/config.md

 ## Providing configuration options

-Unless you are running FediFetcher as GitHub Action (please see above for instructions on configuring FediFetcher with GitHub Actions), there are a three ways in which you provide configuration options:
+Unless you are running FediFetcher as [GitHub Action](../docs/github-actions.md), there are a three ways in which you provide configuration options:

 1. Configuration File: <br>
    You can provide a `json` file with configuration options.
 Then run the script like so: <br>`python find_posts.py -c=/path/to/config.json`